andrechuakj/tp/docs/2101UserGuide.md

 `findEvent party`

 <div markdown="block" class="alert alert-info">:information_source:
-The find commands require the names to be typed in full, meaning "Nich" will not suffice for finding "Nicholas".
-The names do not have to be capitalised too!
+Like `findMember`, the `findEvent` command requires the names to be typed in full and do not have to be capitalised too!
 </div>

 <div markdown="block" class="alert alert-primary">:bulb: